celery/celery/docs/getting-started/next-steps.rst

 Now that you have read this document you should continue to the :ref:`User Guide <guide>`.

-There's also an :ref:`API reference <apiref>` if you are so inclined.
+There's also an :ref:`API reference <apiref>` if you're so inclined.